InnoboticsSRL/InnoboticsSRL.github.io/_sources/pages/getting_started.rst.txt

 1. Power up Wifi access
 2. Turning on the key selector
-3. Resett clicking the reset button three times
+3. Reset clicking the reset button three times
 4. You are ready to command ComboFox

-.. warning:: By turning on ComboFox with the key selector the `docker compose up` command will launch the appropriate controllers, actions, topics and services. **Wheel homing and awtube arm pairing will be performed**.
+.. warning:: By turning on ComboFox with the key selector a startup procedure will launch the appropriate controllers, actions, topics and services. **Wheel homing and awtube arm pairing will be performed**.

-If everything goes well from `rviz2` you should be able to see
+Hopefully from `rviz2` or from others visualizators you should be able to see something like

 .. figure:: ./img/rviz.png